lcx366/PlateTectonic/README.md

 ## Next release

 - Complete the help documentation
-- Add the mapping of the velocity field of the global plate motion
+- Add the mapping of velocity field of the global plate motion
-- Add more plate motion model, such as those based on hot spots reference frame
+- Add more plate motion models, such as those based on the hot spots reference frame
 - Add calculation about intraplate deformation

 ## Reference